malgar/clust-learn/README.md

 1. Introduction
 </h2>

-`ldbx` enables users to run end-to-end explainable cluster analysis to extract information from large and high-dimensional mixed-type data, and it does so by providing a framework that guides the user through data preprocessing, dimensionality reduction, clustering, and classification of the obtained clusters.
+`clust-learn` enables users to run end-to-end explainable cluster analysis to extract information from large and high-dimensional mixed-type data, and it does so by providing a framework that guides the user through data preprocessing, dimensionality reduction, clustering, and classification of the obtained clusters.
 It is designed to require very few lines of code, and with a strong focus on explainability.